ffedox/eptic-pipeline-2025/README.md

 conda activate eptic-pipeline
 ```

-When reusing this repository activate the conda environment again with conda activate pipeline-eptic2.

 Additionally, you may want to [install ffmpeg](https://ffmpeg.org/download.html) for manipulating video files and extracting audio tracks.

 # EPTIC Workflow